reimagined/resolve/docs/advanced-techniques.md

 # Splitting Code Into Chunks

 reSolve uses webpack to transpile and bundle application code, so it can be run by browsers, server and serverless platforms.
-After building, reSolve application code is bundled into following chanks:

 [TODO] fix and elaborate what goes where.

+Every chunk is used for building target application.
+Some chunks are being included by different chunk, for example, client includes view-model projection chunk for automatic redux-reducers generation.
+When executing in cloud/serverless, chunks like read-model projection & resolvers, SSR renderer, API hadnlers and rest business-logic are distributet to apropriate cloud executors.
+When executing locally, `resolve-scripts` requires all nessesary chunks and combines them with runtime code.
+Depend on usage, every chunk can be server-only (for business logic), browser-only (for UI and client logic) and isomorphic (for view-models, which automatically maps to redux reducers).
+So, After building, reSolve application code is bundled into following chanks:

-- command processor code (aggregate command handlers and projections)
+- command processor code - aggregate command handlers and projections (server only)
-- view model query resolvers
+- view model projection (isomorphic)
-- read model projections
-- read model query resolvers
+- read model projections and resolvers (server only)
-- API handlers
+- API handlers (server only)
-- SSR renderer
+- SSR renderer (server only, with peer dependencies with client, like `styled-components`)
-- client vendor libraries
-- client app
+- client application with UI (browser only)

+[Comments ontopic]
+Resolve

 # Running Serverless